 - GIS & the urban fabric; and

-More information on these workshops can be found in the education agenda.
+More information on these workshops will be indicated in posts on the home page.